B2B Agency Pricing Glossary

 Q: What happens when client needs change during SOW execution?

-A: Use formal change order processes that document scope modifications, timeline impacts, and budget adjustments with written approval.
+A: Run every change through a formal change order process that documents scope modifications, timeline impacts, and budget adjustments, and requires written approval before work shifts.

 Service Level Agreement